Basic Tips When Writing for the Web

 All material on the Infopeople website, as well as Infopeople instructional materials, is released under a Creative Commons non-commercial share alike license.
 When using materials from the Infopeople website, we appreciate the use of the following credit statements.

-- Online/on-ground course material: "This material is taken from an Infopeople course taught by <instructor name> in <date (use month and year course was taught)>.
-Infopeople [infopeople.org] is supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
-Infopeople materials are covered by a Creative Commons 4.0 Non-commercial Share Alike license.
-Any use of this material should credit the funding source."
+- Online/on-ground course material: "This material is taken from an Infopeople course taught by <instructor name> in <date (use month and year course was taught)> and is licensed under a Creative Commons License.
+Infopeople [infopeople.org] is part of the Califa Group, a nonprofit library membership consortium.
+Any use of this material should credit Infopeople."

 - Webinars: "This material is taken from an Infopeople webinar presented on <date> by <presenter name>.
-Infopeople [infopeople.org] is supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
-Infopeople materials are covered by a Creative Commons 4.0 Non-commercial Share Alike license.
-Any use of this material should credit the funding source."
+Infopeople [infopeople.org] is part of the Califa Group, a nonprofit library membership consortium.
+Any use of this material should credit Infopeople."